 Temkin Group, a customer experience consulting organization, has developed a model that estimates the impact of customer experience improvements on revenue in different industries.
 On average, Temkin calculates, a typical $1 billion organization can gain $775 million over three years through the modest of the improvements such as reducing customer wait times or making a transaction easier for the customer.

-- Tie compensation to the customer.
-Companies should reinforce a customer-centric culture through their compensation program.
+Companies should reinforce a customer centric culture through their compensation program.
 Donna Morris at Adobe calls this “giving every employee skin in the game.”
 She says that for employees to know that a customer-oriented frame of mind and behaviors are expected from them, there has to be “an element of risk” to it.

 So Adobe implemented a compensation program roping every employee to the customer.
 The short-term cash incentive plan reflects the company’s revenue performance as well as customer success measures such as employee retention.
 The program not only makes tangible contributions to the customer that every employee makes but also produces organization-wide alignment because everyone is working toward the same goals.